What North Carolina Workers’ Compensation Benefits Am I Entitled To?

 Partial disability benefits based on a permanent impairment rating are calculated according to a percentage of loss, which is determined by the injured person’s physician.
 The percentage of loss is called a rating.
 Each body part is assigned a number of weeks for a total loss.
 The worker is paid for their rating based on the dollar amount of their average weekly wage.

-Whether a disability benefit is considered temporary or permanent disability benefit depends upon the status of the injured worker’s medical treatment and recovery.
+Whether a disability benefit is considered a temporary or permanent disability benefit depends upon the status of the injured worker’s medical treatment and recovery.
 When the worker is in the healing period, the benefits are considered temporary.
-When the worker is finished treatment and at maximum medical improvement or MMI, the benefit can be considered permanent.
+When the worker is finished with treatment and at maximum medical improvement or MMI, the benefit can be considered permanent.

 Vocational Rehabilitation Benefits